Mashpee Wampanoag Tribe: History

 The "Old Indian Meeting House", built in 1684 at Mashpee, is the oldest Native American church in the United States.

 Following the Wampanoag defeat in King Philip's War (1675–1676), those on the mainland were resettled with the Sakonnet in present-day Rhode Island.
 Other Wampanoag were forced to settle in the praying towns, such as Mashpee, in Barnstable County on Cape Cod.
 The colonists sold many Wampanoag men into slavery in the Caribbean, and enslaved women and children in New England.

 The colonists designated Mashpee on Cape Cod as the largest Native American reservation in Massachusetts.
 The town's name is an Anglicization of a Native name, Mâseepee: mâs meaning "large" and, upee meaning "water."
 It is named for Mashpee/Wakeby Pond, the largest fresh water pond on Cape Cod.

 In 1763, the British Crown designated Mashpee as a plantation of the Massachusetts Bay Colony, against the will of the Wampanoag.
 By this designation, the Crown gave the colonial district of Mashpee authority to integrate into its territory the area governed by the Mashpee Wampanoag.
 The colony gave the natives the "right" to elect their own officials to maintain order in their area, but otherwise subjected them to colonial government.
 The Wampanoag population of the plantation declined steadily due to social disruption and infectious disease contracted from the colonists.
 They also suffered from continuing encroachment on their lands by the English.

 Following the American Revolutionary War, the State in 1788 revoked Mashpee self-government, which European-American officials considered a failure.
 They appointed a committee of overseers, consisting of five European-American members, to supervise the Mashpee.
 When William Apess, a Pequot Methodist preacher, helped the Mashpee Wampanoag lead a peaceful protest in 1837 against the overseers, the governor threatened a military response.
 Rule by the overseers resulted in the loss of additional Wampanoag lands.

+Due to intermarriage between Black and Wampanoag people dating to the 1700s, many Mashpee Wampanoag people have African ancestry.